Soy-Butter Glazed Beef Tenderloin with Korean-Style Oyster Mushroom and Mint Salad

 Tips & Tricks

 If your butter sauce breaks and looks greasy: The pan was too hot when you added the butter.
 Always remove the pan completely from the heat before whisking in cold butter.
 The milk solids separate from the fat if they boil.
-If it does break, whisk in 1 tablespoon of cold water off the heat to bring it back together.
+If it does break, whisk in 1 tablespoon of cold broth or water off the heat to bring it back together.

 If your mushrooms are soggy instead of golden: Don't crowd the pan.
 If the mushrooms are too close together, they steam instead of brown and lose that essential meaty texture.
 Cook them in batches if needed, and make sure your pan is smoking hot before adding them.